Applicants will only be considered after successful completion and submission of the following:

 Completed application via the UM Careers website

-Join the Pharmacy team at the Michigan Medicine!
-The vision of Michigan Medicine is to create the future of health care through discovery and to become the national leader in health care, health care reform, biomedical innovation and education.
+Join the Pharmacy team at the University of Michigan Health!
+Our vision of Michigan Medicine is to create the future of health care through discovery and to become the national leader in health care, health care reform, biomedical innovation and education.
 As part of this world-class organization, the Department of Pharmacy Services has high standards for service, education, and research.
 Our Department has a rich history of excellence; you have the opportunity to join a world-class team to provide exceptional patient care and advance the Mission of Michigan Medicine.
-The successful candidate will lead and coordinate education and professional development efforts for the Department of Pharmacy Services.
-This individual will also work as a clinical pharmacist to assist in the development, implementation and monitoring of clinical services; to ensure and promote the safe, rational, efficacious and cost-effective use of drug therapy in patients; to provide leadership for clinical services including developing guidelines and policies, developing quality improvement processes, and to assist in the clinical training of staff, residents and students.
+The successful candidate will lead and coordinate pharmacy technician training efforts within the Department of Pharmacy Services.
+This individual will also work as a pharmacy technician to ensure and promote the safe and effective preparation, labeling, dispensing, and distribution of medications.

 Paid Time Off